Signed in as:

 The optional $100 Anglers Rewards program that will pay out to the top three finishing teams enrolled will pay out 50%,30%,20%.

-All teams that are registered are eligible for the Big Red payout to the heaviest redfish weighed.
+All teams will be eligible for the Big Red payout to the heaviest redfish weighed.

 There will be a $10 convenience fee charged at checkout to cover credit card processing fees.

-5. Preregistration will conclude at 8 p.m. on the Thursday night before each tournament.
-There will be a $25 late registration fee added for teams who sign up after 8:00 pm on Thursday Night.
-Final registration will be held up until 7:00 PM local time the Friday before each tournament, to be followed by the captain’s meeting at 7:00 PM.
+5. Registration will be held up until 7:00 PM local time the Friday before each tournament, to be followed by the captain’s meeting at 7:15 PM.
 All teams are required to either attend the Captain’s Meeting or check in on the Facebook Live broadcast by commenting with their team member's name.
 If a team is unable to attend the captain’s meeting due to circumstances beyond their control, they may designate an alternate to attend in their place.
 In addition, they must contact the Tournament Director prior to the start of the registration to inform the Tournament Director who the alternate will be attending for them.
 A designated alternate will not be allowed to represent more than one team at a Captain’s Meeting.
 Teams agree that it is their own responsibility to find out what was discussed at the Captain’s Meeting.
 Team numbers will be randomly generated and posted to Facebook and sent out via email to all participants.

 6. Entry fees are non-refundable.
 The only exception to this is in the event that a tournament is postponed or cancelled by the Tournament Director.